-Program of Study: Major: Computer Science and Software Engineering software development processes.
-Students will gain essential knowledge in objectoriented programming, data structures, algorithm analysis, software engineering, management principles, hardware architecture and operating systems.
+Program of Study: Major: Computer Science and Software Engineering

+The Bachelor of Science in Computer Science & Software Engineering (CSSE) is a computer science degree that stresses computer programming and people-centered software development processes.
+Students will gain essential knowledge in object-oriented programming, data structures, algorithm analysis, software engineering, management principles, hardware architecture and operating systems.
 The CSSE elective courses provide the student the opportunity to develop a solid technical foundation of new and complex technologies.